-I own Aol stock, diversified investments via ETFs and Mutual Funds, and shares in Facebook.
+Disclosures: I own Aol stock, diversified investments via ETFs and Mutual Funds, and shares in Facebook, Yahoo and Twitter.
+I am a board member of MAS, a non-profit design lab in Los Angeles.
 I’m also in a relationship with a VC at General Catalyst Partners.
-Whenever there is the potential for real or percieved conflict in what I write about, I promise to bring it up, and link back here.
+Whenever there is the potential for real or perceived conflict in what I write about, I promise to bring it up, and link back here.

 |Jun 16, 2016||Mattermark - Startup Valuations, Mutual Funds, And The Saga Of Blue Bottle|

 |Jun 11, 2016||TechCrunch - Congrats to former TechCrunch co-editor Alexia Tsotsis on graduating from Stanford|

 |Apr 19, 2016||TechCrunch - Tech fatigue|

 |Mar 1, 2016||TechCrunch - Disrupt NY Startup Battlefield Applications Close Today: Why You Should Apply Now|

 |Feb 24, 2016||Hunter Walk - “If you stop learning, you stop living” – Why Alexia Tsotsis Left TechCrunch for Stanford BSchool|

 |Feb 17, 2016||Business Wire - MEDIA ADVISORY: GSB Future of Media Conference Convenes Wednesday, Feb.
 24|

 |Feb 1, 2016||Mixergy Interviews - How list-making app Workflowy got 1,000,000 registered users|

 |Jan 29, 2016||TIME - Reddit’s CEO Is Planning a Major Change|